MelvinVermeer/hospital-product-catalog-MelvinVermeer/README.md

 - Swashbuckle - to automatically generate Swagger/OpenApi3 documentation and user Interface.
 - [MediatR](https://github.com/jbogard/MediatR) - to support CQRS Pattern (as talked about in our interview)
 - [Moq](https://github.com/moq/moq4) - Mocking framework for testing
+- [Automapper](https://github.com/AutoMapper/AutoMapper) - Used to convert Domain Objects to Data TransferObjects and Commands to Domain Objects

 ## Requirements